Your first choice for

 The color coded chart below shows how pairing parents with different DNA (clear, carrier or affected) will affect the type of puppies they'll produce.
 A puppy can be considered "cleared by parentage" only if both parents are "clear."
 Please note, the percentage is only the average and can flex one way or another.

-NTX Goldens genetically test each puppy through Animal Genetics for the seven common genetic deficiencies found in Golden Retrievers, unless cleared by parentage.
+NTX Goldens genetically test each puppy through Animal Genetics for the eight common genetic deficiencies found in Golden Retrievers, unless cleared by parentage.
 We are proud to say, none of our puppies (or our adult breeding Retrievers) are affected by any of these genetic deficiencies.
 We carefully select our dams and sires to achieve this standard.
 Genetic Testing results of our litters and breeding Retrievers can be found on their respective page.
 You'll receive a copy of genetic testing results (of both parents and puppy) should you purchase a puppy from NTX Goldens.
 We do not hide any of our results (good, bad or ugly).
 You'll see on our adult page that we list every test result.
-If a breeder does not list all seven deficiency testing results, throw up the red flag and ask why.
+If a breeder does not list all eight genetic deficiency testing results, throw up the red flag and ask why.
 Demand to see all results.
 Most breeders will only list the good results or use wording that can be misconstrued.
 Ask specifically if they are "clear," "carriers," or "affected."
+If that breeder does not use or understand those terms, run away (and fast).

 The name "Ichthyosis" is derived from the Greek word for fish.
 This describes the skin's resemblance to fish scales.
-The most common symptom of ICH-A is excessive flaking of the skin.
+The most common symptom of ICH/ICH2 is excessive flaking of the skin.
 Other symptoms include areas of hardened skin and hyperpigmentation, which may make the skin appear dirty or blackened.
 Symptoms can be mild or severe.
 Evidence of the disease may be detected when the dog is still a puppy, but symptoms may take a year or more to develop.
 Additionally, symptoms can improve or worsen, depending on stress and hormonal cycles.
+ICH2 is characterized by severe flaking with large amounts of whitish to brown scales and secondary infections with Malassezia.
+Weight loss and lethargy are associated with ICH2.
+These are often not manageable with medications or baths.

-ICH-A is generally not dangerous to a dog's health but can be unsightly and uncomfortable for the dog.
-ICH-A is frequently related to other health issues such as yeast overgrowth and fungal infections.
-A dog diagnosed with ICH-A will usually require more care with special shampoos and treatments.
-ICH-A is unfortunately quite common in Golden Retrievers but can be identified with a simple DNA test.
-A dog with ICH-A would need to inherit the mutation from both parents, as the mutation is autosomal recessive.
+ICH/ICH2 is generally not dangerous to a dog's health but can be unsightly and uncomfortable for the dog.
+ICH/ICH2 is frequently related to other health issues such as yeast overgrowth and fungal infections.
+A dog diagnosed with ICH/ICH2 will usually require more care with special shampoos and treatments.
+ICH/ICH2 is unfortunately quite common in Golden Retrievers but can be identified with a simple DNA test.
+A dog with ICH/ICH2 would need to inherit the mutation from both parents, as the mutation is autosomal recessive.

 Degenerative Myelopathy (DM)